Universe (role-playing game): Star System

+Geographical Features

-World Generation in Universe is a three-step iterative process where each step adds a layer of detail to the star system being generated.
-This approach was the result of co-developer Gerard Christopher Klug's experience as a Traveller referee.
-Klug tired of making his players wait for him to complete the entire protracted Traveller system generation process each time they hyperjumped into a new system.
-Thus, while a Universe star system can be generated down to the smallest detail before play (using all 17 tables in the World Generation chapter), the process is designed to also allow the appropriate level of detail to be generated ad hoc during a play session.Star SystemThe first step of the process allows the GM to, in a matter of minutes, populate the star system with several adventure-worthy planets and moons of specific size, position and "type" (the "Planet Type" is a rough gauge of the habitability of the world; either Earthlike, Tolerable, or Hostile.)Geographical FeaturesIf the players wish to approach a planet from the system's jump point, the next step guides the GM in generating the physical features of the planet; atmosphere, temperature, distribution of water bodies, mountains, deserts, etc. The "Planet Type" (Earthlike, Hostile, etc.) is now used to extrapolate details such as the mean temperature and the atmosphere classification (e. g.
+If the players wish to approach a planet from the system's jump point, the next step guides the GM in generating the physical features of the planet; atmosphere, temperature, distribution of water bodies, mountains, deserts, etc. The "Planet Type" (Earthlike, Hostile, etc.) is now used to extrapolate details such as the mean temperature and the atmosphere classification (e. g.
 Thin, Normal, Contaminated, Corrosive) - although the actual chemical composition of the atmosphere is not specified.
 At this point, the GM can produce a map of the world using the appropriately sized World Log from the rulebook.
+Provision is also made for mapping a 4,000 km by 4,000 km region of the world (if the GM desires) on a hexmap with a scale of 100 km per hex.

+Population and Technology

-Provision is also made for mapping a 4,000 km by 4,000 km region of the world (if the GM desires) on a hexmap with a scale of 100 km per hex.Population and TechnologyThe third step (if required) is to determine the details of human settlement; i. e. the Civ Level, Starport Class, world population and settlement status (from "Major State" of 3 billion people to "Subsidized Working Colony" to "Explored and Abandoned").
+The third step (if required) is to determine the details of human settlement; i. e. the Civ Level, Starport Class, world population and settlement status (from "Major State" of 3 billion people to "Subsidized Working Colony" to "Explored and Abandoned").
 The Settlement Status is strongly influenced by the system's distance from Earth.
 This step also details the placement of resources, from Arable Land and Edible Game to Exotic Spices, Copper and Germanium.
 A world's resource profile will influence (among other things) the purchase price of equipment and vehicles on the world.